 YES!
 Women have traditionally enjoyed the tour as much as the guys, as there are always plenty to do and see.
 Typically there are 10 to 12 ladies on each tour.
 We are happy to give you the names of some ladies that have gone on the tour for you to get their perspective.

 What should I bring?

 Travel light, 1 roller suitcase and one roller carry on bag.
-One sport coat if you are inclined.
 Dress for warm weather.
 A complete check list will be sent to you prior to departure.
 The tour includes a logo jacket, hat and name tag.

 What are the speed limits?

 The Tour provides a deluxe Bus during the Tour.
 Some of you may be renting a car prior to and or after the Tour.
 Speed limits are posted but rarely enforced.
-In my 27+ years I have (knock on wood) never been stopped for speeding.
+In my 38+ years I have (knock on wood) never been stopped for speeding.
 Driving in Italy is “the best.”
 Traffic flows and you go with the flow.
 However they have now installed cameras on the Autostradas.